 These symptoms do not always mean you have endometriosis.
 However, if you do have symptoms, you should speak to your women’s care specialist so you can get the right diagnosis and treatment.

 If you experience symptoms of endometriosis, you should talk to your healthcare provider or gynecologist.
 They will ask you some questions about your family and medical history.
 The following methods may be used to help your doctor rule out other conditions and diagnose endometriosis.

 Laparoscopy.
-Laparoscopic surgery is a minimally invasive surgical procedure.
-Your surgeon makes a small incision in your abdomen and inserts a small tube with a light and camera.
+Laparoscopic surgery is a minimally invasive surgical procedure, where your surgeon makes a small incision in your abdomen and inserts a small tube with a light and camera.
 This allows your healthcare provider to clearly see the extent and location of misplaced endometrial tissue.

 Ultrasound.
-This involves inserting a wand into the vagina or pressing it against your belly.
-The ultrasound scan can show ovary cysts (endometriomas), scar tissue, and other markers of endometriosis.
+This involves inserting an ultrasound wand into the vagina or pressing it against your belly.
+The ultrasound scan can show ovary cysts (endometriomas), scar tissue and other markers of endometriosis.

 Get an expert diagnosis.
 Getting your endometriosis properly diagnosed isn’t always straightforward.
 Many women with endometriosis are initially dismissed by providers who are not familiar with the disease, and don’t know what to look for.

 Consider getting a second opinion if your symptoms do not respond to treatment or if you are unsatisfied with your care.

 Endometriosis varies from person to person.
 So too does treatment.
 Depending on the severity of your symptoms, treatment for endometriosis involves some combination of surgery and medications.
 Sometimes, it can take some trial and error to find the right combination for you.

 Hormone therapy medications are often the first line of treatment for endometriosis.
 This is because endometriosis is related to, and often made worse by, the hormonal fluctuations of a normal menstrual cycle.